Goldman fires staff over leak of confidential NY Fed information

 The disclosure of the firings comes a day before a U.S. Senate subcommittee is scheduled to start hearings on whether the Fed's relationship with the banks it regulates is too close.

-The hearing follows the release of secretly recorded conversations between the New York Fed and Goldman officials that suggested Fed officials were reluctant to push Goldman for answers on a transaction with Spain's Banco Santander (SAN.MC).
+The hearing follows the release of secretly recorded conversations between the New York Fed and Goldman officials that suggested Fed officials were reluctant to push Goldman for answers on a transaction with Spain's Banco Santander.

 Goldman said on Thursday it had immediately reported the incident that led to the firings to the New York Fed.